stapak/Astra-v1/SOFTWARE_WORKING.md

 Subpackage contains all the module necessary for backend functioning of software such as communicating with database, or other works.

 ***
-# Working of software Step-by-step.
+# Structure of software and execution.
 ### Working of setup:
 Setup is used to setup the software and setup database.